-PHYSICAL HEALTH
+HEALTH

-The United States Centers for Disease Control and Prevention has found that moderate physical activity can substantially improve one's health and quality of life.
-Trails provide inexpensive opportunities for active lifestyles by dedicating space for people to walk, wheel, jog, and bike.
+The United States Centers for Disease Control and Prevention has found that moderate physical activity can substantially improve one's physical health, mental health, and quality of life.1 Trails provide inexpensive opportunities for active lifestyles by dedicating space for people to walk, wheel, jog, and bike.
+Trails also offer access to nature where people can relax and recharge.